salikd/protein_generator/README.md

 <code>python ./inference.py -input_json ./examples/out/design_000000_args.json</code>

+\*note that to get the notebook running you will need to add the custom conda environment as a jupyter kernel, see how to do this [here](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874)

 Check out the templates in the [example folder](examples) to see how you can set up jobs for the various design strategies

 ## Adding new sequence based potentials
 To add a custom potential to guide the sequence diffusion process toward your desired space, you can add potentials into <code>utils/potentials.py</code>.
 At the top of the file a template class is provided with functions that are required to implement your potential.
 It can be helpful to look through the other potentials in this file to see examples of how to implement.
 At the bottom of the file is a dictionary mapping the name used in the <code>potentials</code> argument to the class name in file.